wich229/retro-video-store/ada-project-docs/wave_03.md

   - Use Postman, the browser, and the debugger tools
   - Use the Heroku logs
   - Research error messages
-  - Rubber duck and ask for help
+  - Rubber duck and ask for help in slack